Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Introduction

 \subsection{Insensitizing control problems for PDEs}

-As we have mentioned, the first time that insensitizing problem was approached was in the early of 90's by Lions \cite{lions1990quelques,lions1992sentinelles}, where the author studied second and fourth order parabolic equations in limited domains considering a functional with the local $L^2-$norm of the solution of a system with null initial data and where the control domain (located internally) intersect the observation domain (the set where we want to analyze the functional).
+As we have mentioned, the first time that insensitizing problem was approached was in the early '90s by Lions \cite{lions1990quelques,lions1992sentinelles}, where the author studied second and fourth-order parabolic equations in limited domains considering a functional with the local $L^2-$norm of the solution of a system with null initial data and where the control domain (located internally) intersect the observation domain (the set where we want to analyze the functional).

-Since then, variations of this problem have been considered, i.e., to find controls which turn a functional depending on the solution (or some derivative) insensitive to small perturbations depending on the initial data.
+Since then, variations of this problem have been considered, i.e., to find controls that turn a functional depending on the solution (or some derivative) insensitive to small perturbations depending on the initial data.
 We will give a brief state of the art to the reader, precisely, we will present a sample of the insensitizing problems for partial differential equations (PDEs) and some control results to the system \eqref{fourtha}.

 The first mathematical results concerned the insensitivity of the $L^2-$norm of the solution restricted to a subdomain, called the observatory.
 In \cite{teresa2000insensitizing}, the author proves that insensitizing control problems cannot be solved for every initial data.
 Additionally, de Tereza \cite{de2009identification} used a global Carleman estimate approach to get the existence of exact insensitizing controls for a semilinear heat equation.
-Still with respect to semilinear heat equation, Bodart \textit{et al.} \cite{bodart1995controls,bodart2004existence} proved the existence of insensitizing controls for this system with nonlinear boundary Fourier conditions.
+Still, concerning the semilinear heat equation, Bodart \textit{et al.} \cite{bodart1995controls,bodart2004existence} proved the existence of insensitizing controls for this system with nonlinear boundary Fourier conditions.